Naira slides at official market | Premium Times Nigeria

+According to data posted on the FMDQ Security Exchange where forex is officially traded, the naira closed at N411.00 at the trading session of the NAFEX window.

+The last time the currency touched N411.00 was on April 8, last week.

-Naira, Africa’s most populous country’s currency closed at N410.50 at the trading session of the I&E window, this represents N1.20 or 0.29 per cent devaluation from N409.30 the rate at which it closed at the previous session on Thursday, last week.
+The domestic currency’s performance on Tuesday represents a 0.31 per cent devaluation from N409.75, the rate at which the naira closed at the previous session on Monday.

-This occurred as turnover increased by 14.77 per cent, with $40.80million recorded as against the $35.55 million posted on Thursday, last week.
+This happened as forex turnover increased by 18.04 per cent, with $53.53 million recorded as against the $45.35 million posted in the previous session on Monday.

-Meanwhile, the domestic currency remained unchanged gainst the U.S dollar at the unofficial market on Tuesday, data posted on abokiFX.com, a website that collates parallel market rates in Lagos showed.
+However, the local unit remained unchanged against the U.S. dollar at the unofficial market on Tuesday, data posted on abokiFX.com, a website that collates parallel market rates in Lagos showed.

-According to the data posted, the naira closed at N485.00 at the black market on Tuesday, the same rate it exchanged hands with the greenback since April 1.
+The data posted showed that the naira closed at N482.00 at the black market on Tuesday, the same rate it traded at the previous session on Monday.

-As a result of this, the spread between the unofficial market and the I&E window exchange rate is pegged at N74.50, which translates to a gap of 15.36 per cent.
+This leaves the spread between the unofficial market and the I&E window exchange rate at N71.00, which translates to a gap of 14.73 per cent.

 Support PREMIUM TIMES' journalism of integrity and credibility